 The contents of the food caddies is tipped by the collection vehicles at Ivybridge Transfer Station.
 Here it is bulked before being delivered to Andigestion's Anaerobic Digestion Facility in Holsworthy.
 The material is broken down in a series of sealed, oxygen free tanks to produce methane, a gas used to generate electricity and digestate, a nutrient rich fertiliser used by local farmers.

-Garden waste collected from households is tipped at Torr Quarry Transfer Station before being bulked and delivered to South West Compost, Brixton.
+For residents that use the garden waste service, this is tipped at Torr Quarry Transfer Station before being bulked and delivered to South West Compost, Brixton (near Plymouth).
 Here the garden waste is composted in large heaps which are turned every few weeks to improve breakdown of the waste.
 The resulting compost is used on local farmland.

 The contents of the grey bins and seagull sacks is tipped by the collection vehicles at Torr Quarry Transfer Station where it is bulked.
 It is then delivered to MVV's Energy from Waste (EfW) and Combined Heat & Power (CHP) facility in Plymouth.
 Some waste collected from the west of the district is also delivered direct to MVV.
 The waste is used as a fuel to heat water into super-heated steam which turns a turbine to create electricity.
 Leftover heat energy from this process is also used to heat the nearby dockyard and naval base.